linkedin/LiTr/README.md

 - creating preview bitmap(s) (with filters applied) at specific timestamp(s) (filmstrip)
 - writing raw audio into WAV container
 - record video using camera2 API
+- use ffmpeg-muxers (opt-in) to write into containers MediaCodec stack doesn't (yet) support, such as fragmented MP4

 By default, LiTr uses Android MediaCodec stack for hardware accelerated decoding/encoding and OpenGL for rendering.
 It also uses MediaExtractor and MediaMuxer to read/write media.